MGTheTrain/crypto-vault-service/cmd/crypto-vault-grpc-service/README.md

 ### Upload blob

 **NOTE:** Multipart file uploads are not supported with grpc-gateway and `curl`.
-For more details, see: `https://grpc-ecosystem.github.io/grpc-gateway/docs/mapping/binary_file_uploads/`.
+For more details checkout: `https://grpc-ecosystem.github.io/grpc-gateway/docs/mapping/binary_file_uploads/`.

 Run: